Unraveling the structure of $\Lambda$ hyperons with polarized $\Lambda\bar{\Lambda}$ pairs

 Detection efficiencies have been obtained from Monte Carlo (MC) simulations.
 The ConExc generator, incorporating Initial State Radiation (ISR) and vacuum polarization (VP) effects \cite{Ping_2014}, has been employed to generate 100 000 signal events at each energy, including the decay modes $\Lambda \to p\pi^- + c.c.$ and $\Lambda \to n\pi^0 + c.c.$.
 The background is studied using the inclusive process $e^+e^- \to q\bar{q}$ at 2.396 GeV, where the generated 2.86~M events correspond to an integrated luminosity of 45 nb$^{-1}$.
 In addition, samples of 100 000 events with the most prominent background channel $e^+e^- \to \Lambda\bar{\Sigma}^0 + c.c.$ are generated at all CMS energies.
 The normalization factors used in the $R(q^2)$ and $\Delta \Phi(q^2)$ parameter estimation are obtained using 5~M phase-space signal events at each energy.
 Systematic checks are performed using a BESIII adaptation of EvtGen~\cite{Lange:2001uf}, describing the full angular distribution from Ref.~\cite{Faldt:2017kgy}.

 In the event selection, the point of closest approach of charged tracks to the interaction point must be inside a cylindrical volume defined by the radial distance $V_{xy} \leq 10$ cm and the longitudinal distance $V_{z} \leq 30$ cm from the interaction point.
 The $z$-axis is the symmetry axis of the MDC, and the polar angle with respect to the $z$-axis must fulfill $|\cos\theta_{\text{lab}}| \leq 0.93$.
 Furthermore, we require $p\pi^-$ and $\bar{p}\pi^+$ combinations to have good vertex fits for production and decay, which determine the decay length $L$ as the distance between the two vertices.
+The production vertex position, measured independently using Bhabha scattering to a precision of a few hundred $\mu\rm{m}$, is used as a constraint in the vertex fit.
 If more than one combination exists in an event, we select the one giving the largest $L$.
 This requirement selects the long-lived $\Lambda/\bar{\Lambda}$ while rejecting random or non-resonant $p\pi^-$ and $\bar{p}\pi^+$ combinations.
 The events are organized into three independent categories, referred to as double-tag $\Lambda\bar{\Lambda}$, single-tag $\Lambda$ and single-tag $\bar{\Lambda}$.
 The double-tag $\Lambda\bar{\Lambda}$ selection is essentially the same as in Ref.~\cite{BESIII:2019nep}, but with complete particle identification (PID) of protons, antiprotons and pions, using ToF and $dE/dx$ information from the MDC.
 The $\chi^2_{4C}$ of a four-constraint (4C) kinematic fit, exploiting four-momentum conservation of the $e^+e^- \to p \pi^- \bar{p} \pi^+$ process, must be less than 130.
 Finally, the $p\pi^-$ and $\bar{p}\pi^+$ combinations must satisfy $|M(p\pi) - m_\Lambda| \leq 6$ MeV/$c^2$ which corresponds to $\pm 4 \sigma$ of the peak in the $p\pi$ invariant mass spectrum.
 These criteria give efficiencies within the range of $(13-22)\%$ (see $\epsilon_{\Lambda \bar{\Lambda}}$ in Table \ref{tab:AllCsNums_1}) and a background fraction of less than $1\%$.